akshaynarvate/Bank-Product-Recommendation-engine/README.md

 # Bank Product Recommendation engine

+### - Recommend products which interests the customers which are Inactive and likely to churn.

-Recommend the Products with help of Cosine Similarity (Collaborative Filtering Recommendation Engine - Unsupervised learning)
+### Recommending the Products with help of Cosine Similarity by finding patterns from the ratings (Collaborative Filtering Recommendation Engine (User based) - Unsupervised learning)

 # Demo